Michy1212/Autosplitter-FFA/README.md

 Kett's : Split will be made when going to sleep with fuji (first transition before she gives the Cure magic).
 Chocobot : Split will be made when going out after speeking to Dr. Bowow.
 Recover Mana : Split will be made when the gold increase after defeating Julius 3.

+Magic spells

+Splits will be made when the spell appears in the inventory.

 Boss